 - Oil: Oil supports the crumb and the texture of the muffins.

-- Cane Sugar: You can you cane sugar, white sugar, brown sugar, or honey to sweeten these muffins!
-I also tested these muffins with truvia sweetener and that worked well!
+- Cane sugar: You can use cane sugar, white sugar, brown sugar, or honey to sweeten these muffins!
+I also tested these muffins with truvia sweetener, and that worked well!

 - Vanilla: Oh this is the best flavour boost in these amazing muffins.
 Alternatively, you could use the almond extract to make a tasty flavour!

 Where do I get oat flour?
-You can buy oat flour from grocery stores that sell more healthy items or in the baking aisle.
-I have found it in bulk stores, like my local store Crowsnest Pantry.
+You can buy it from grocery stores that sell more healthy items or in the baking aisle.
+Or buy oat flour online from organic matter, one of my go to stores!
 Or you can make your own!

 How do I make oat flour?
 What kind of oats do I use?
 To make oat flour, place rolled oats, quick oats, or steel-cut oats into a good blender or food processor, and blend for 1-5 minutes until it resembles thin flour.